 S&C Leads Volkswagen to Victory in First Bellwether Trial Over Diesel EmissionsMarch 17, 2020

-Volkswagen defeated massive damage claims sought by ten plaintiffs who opted out of the landmark class action settlement resolving consumer claims over Volkswagen's sale and lease of diesel cars that exceeded emissions standards.
-In the first bellwether trial, which was held before Judge Charles Breyer in federal court in San Francisco, S&C convinced a jury that plaintiffs had not suffered any meaningful economic harm and awarded them less in compensatory damages than if they had accepted the class action settlement.
+Volkswagen defeated massive damage claims sought by ten plaintiffs who opted out of the landmark class action settlements resolving consumer claims over Volkswagen's sale and lease of diesel cars that exceeded emissions standards.
+In the first bellwether trial, which was held before Judge Charles Breyer in federal court in San Francisco, S&C convinced a jury that plaintiffs had not suffered any meaningful economic harm, and plaintiffs ultimately were awarded less in damages than if they had accepted the class action settlements.

 The trial team was led by Robert Giuffra Jr., Sharon Nelles and William Monahan.